 Commitment to cross-pollination: share knowledge, inspire, and be inspired by external disciplines.

 Accepted members can license workspace either in assigned zones or unassigned common areas.

-- Assigned "creative zones" (capacity of 5) are licensed on a 6-month revolving term for $300 per person/month, with a minimum of 4 people and maximum of 8 people per area.
+- Assigned "creative zones" (capacity of 5) are licensed on a 6-month revolving term for $1200/month (up to four people)

-- Individual members (capacity of 25) pay a $200/month fee on a monthly term.
+- Individual members may pay $250/month fee on a monthly term for floating workspace.